Student Loans & Flight Scholarships

 Can I get an academic scholarship?

-Yes, you can, but only partial, and only for the US Degree Program with extensive academic and classroom segments; such programs do have conditional scholarships available to the foreign students.
+Possibly.
+Partial performance-based scholarships are awarded to high-performing academic students, and only for the U.S. Degree Program with extensive academic and classroom segments; such programs do have conditional scholarships available to the foreign students.
 Specifically, our BSc in Aviation College Degree Program in Florida, USA, affords Aerocadet students a performance-based scholarship of up to $20,000 USD.
 To qualify, students must maintain 3.5 GPA (Grade Point Average) through their flight training and academic program.

 The BSc in Aviation College Degree Program scholarship is paid in the following format: $15,000 for the initial two-year AAS program (phases 1-6); $5,000 for the subsequent two-year Bsc program (phases 7-10).
 Please refer to the BSc in Aviation College Degree Program program outline for more information.